vivekanandpkr/vivekanandpkr/README.md

 - 📡 Learning about emerging technology like AR/VR and its commercial business applications.
 - 🌱 Enhancing my abilities to thrive in a new business setting, acquiring new languages and adapting to diverse culture.
 - 🧠 Delving into neuroscience, aiming to contribute to better treatments for neurological disorders.
-- 💼 Acquiring comprehensive knowledege of product management practices and opportunties in business environment.
+- 💼 Acquiring comprehensive knowledege of product management practices and opportunities in business environment.

 ## Tech Toolbox